EU REACH and UK REACH

 EU REACH is a European Union Regulation which came into force on 1 June 2008.

-EU & UK REACH requires importers of substances into the EU & UK market to pre-register and then register with the European Chemical Agency (for EU REACH) and Health and Safety Executive (for UK REACH) and ensure that all possible steps are taken to protect users from any hazards that may result from these substances.
+EU & UK REACH requires importers of substances into the EU & UK market register with the European Chemical Agency (for EU REACH) and Health and Safety Executive (for UK REACH) and ensure that all possible steps are taken to protect users from any hazards that may result from these substances.

-Importers who have not pre-registered & subsequently registered their substances will not be able to import them in quantities of above 1 tonne per year into either jurisdiction (EU/UK).
+Importers who have not registered their substances will not be able to import them in quantities of above 1 tonne per year into either jurisdiction (EU/UK).

 As our customer you can be assured that we will fully comply with both of these regulations.
 If you have any questions regarding either UK REACH or EU REACH please do not hesitate to contact us.